tychiu/qmk_firmware/keyboards/ml67/keymaps/thumb_shift/readme.md

     #define OVERLAP_TERM (2 * DEBOUNCE)
     ```

     The minimum time difference between two thumb shift combos.
-If two thumb combos are closer than this duration, the first thumb combo will be treated as a single keystroke.
+If two thumb combos are closer than this duration, the first thumb shift combo will be treated as a single keystroke.
 Defaults to twice of the debounce delay if not defined.

+- Thumb shift hold

+    ```C
+    #define THUMB_HOLD
+    ```

+    A flag that enables multiple combos in one long hold of a thumb shift.
+For example, when this feature is enabled, you can type "まるまる" without lifting the right thumb shift.